 While at Berklee College of Music, Mike got to know so many rising acoustic stars including bassist Sam Grisman, who later connected Mike with his dad, David Grisman.
 In 2009, Mike joined the David Grisman Quintet (DGQ) to form a sextet, joining an amazing lineage of fiddle greats in the history of the DGQ, some of whom include Vassar Clemens, Stephan Grappelli, Darol Anger, and Mark O’Connor.
-David has been a hugeinspiration and influence for Mike, has opened new doors, and provided an opportunity to learn some inside scoop of the history of bluegrass and Dawg's experience and path as a musician.
+David has been a huge inspiration and influence for Mike, opened new doors, and provided an opportunity to learn more of Dawg's experience and path as a musician.

-In March of 2016, Mike guested for 4 nights on the Late Show with Stephen Colbert with the young Jazz prodigy Jon Batiste and his band of virtuosos, Stay Human.
-Mike plays frequently around New York City with the saxophonist in Stay Human, Eddie Barbash, as a member of Eddie's band and in other configurations.
+In March of 2016, Mike guested for 4 nights on the Late Show with Stephen Colbert with the young Jazz prodigy Jon Batiste and his band of virtuosos, Stay Human. while living in New York City from 2014-2017, Mike played frequently around the city with the saxophonist in Stay Human, Eddie Barbash, as a member of Eddie's band and in other configurations.

-Mike Barnett is the recipient of the 2007 Daniel Pearl Memorial Violin created by Jonathan Cooper and awarded at the Mark O’Connor Sting Conference.
+Mike Barnett is a recipient of the 2007 Daniel Pearl Memorial Violin created by Jonathan Cooper and awarded at the Mark O’Connor String Conference.